Murrysville, Pennsylvania

 Murrysville is a home rule municipality in Westmoreland County, Pennsylvania, United States.
 The population was 21,006 at the 2020 census.
 It is part of the Pittsburgh metropolitan area.

 History

 The Haymaker Gas Well in Murrysville was the nation's first commercial natural gas well.
 For some time, it remained the largest commercial gas well in the world.
-Murrysville was described in the first half of the 20th century as being "the center of a district dotted with gas wells, the first of which was bored in 1878; wild speculation in leases precipitated the open conflict known as the 'Haymaker Riots,' named for the speculator killed in one of them."
+The well was drilled in 1878, and until a gas pipe line was attached to the well in 1883, approximately 35 million cubic feet of gas a day was released into the atmosphere, resulting in a total of about 60 billion cubic feet of natural gas released into the atmosphere from this single site Murrysville was described in the first half of the 20th century as being "the center of a district dotted with gas wells, the first of which was bored in 1878; wild speculation in leases precipitated the open conflict known as the 'Haymaker Riots,' named for the speculator killed in one of them."